CyberGen49/CyberFilesRewrite/README.md

 #### `theme`
 Type: `string`
 The name (without extension) of a theme file located in `/_cyberfiles/private/themes`.
-File free to edit the existing themes or create your own to customize the experience.
+File free to edit the existing themes or create your own!
+All themes override the default, so not all of the constants need to be set in every file.

+It may be smart to not touch `Default.yml` and instead make a new theme to change what you want, then change `theme` to the name of your new file.

 **Remember:** Hashtags/pound symbols are comment characters in YAML, so if you're using hex codes, be sure to enclose them in quotation marks.